nodejs/i18n/guides/GETTING_STARTED.md

 > NOTE: If you cannot find your locale in list, please create a new issue in base repo ([see table](/#i18n-projects)) with mention to managers team

-All translations going to be approved by other translators, and then automatically pushed to GitHub repository, so you don't need to go outside Crowdin platform.
-Don't open pull requests to translate Node.js, and focus just on translation content.
+All translations are made on Crowdin and then automatically pushed to the GitHub repository by an integration, so you don't need to go outside the Crowdin platform to translate content. **Do not open pull requests with content translations!**

 > NOTE: If you find an error in the original docs, feel free to open PR to the base repository ([see table](/#i18n-projects)).